 Oldero Lodge works exclusively with us in the UK and runs a 12-14 week season from mid June until late September.

-The river is divided into four beats, each of which has ten public rod licences each day.
-The ten day rods simply divide themselves up on a first come first served basis on the available water on their beat.
+The river is divided into four beats, each of which has a fixed number of public rod licences each day.
+These rods simply divide themselves up on a first come first served basis on the available water on their beat.

 Oldero can offer as private a fishing experience as is possible on the Lakselva.
 They own some parts of the river and lease other parts from landowners on an annual basis.
-This gives rods a much greater element of privacy compared to those who are fishing on public water.
+This water is removed from the available public fishing.
+This arrangement gives rods fishing from Oldero or elsewhere a much greater element of privacy.

 Oldero owns their Home Pool which you can walk to in three minutes from the lodge.
 This is the only double banked water on the whole river.
 It is about 350m long with four or five known taking spots.
 The Home Pool is the first stopping point for fish from the sea and is a first-class pool for running fish as well as residents.

-In addition to the Home Pool, rods fishing from Oldero Lodge have access to privately leased single-banked water on Beats 1, 2 and 4.
+In addition to the Home Pool, rods fishing from Oldero Lodge have access to privately leased single-banked water on Beats 1, 2 and in the early season Beat 4 as well.
 The lodge deliberately lease first-class water often including known big fish pools such as the famous Swimming Pool.
 There is ample water for guests to fish.

-Lakselva is known for its large salmon; they typically average 14lbs in weight.
+Lakselva is known for its large salmon; in some weeks they can average 14lbs in weight.

 The Lakselva itself is a generally clear running river and is easily covered with a 14-15 foot rod in the early season and a 12-14 foot rod later in the season.
 It is hard to imagine that salmon of 20lbs, 30lbs and larger run such a manageable sized river.